Tigge/openant/README.md

     * `openant scan`: Scan for nearby devices and optionally print device data.
     * `openant influx`: Stream device data to InfluxDB instance.

 A note on ANT/ANT-FS/ANT+: this module is for development and testing of devices and not intended to be used as a reference.
 Refer to the [thisisant.com website](https://www.thisisant.com/) for full ANT documentation and ANT+ device profiles.
 The intention of this module is for quick R&D of ANT capable devices.
+In case non-obvious, this module is not an official tool.

 # Installation